lm-jkominek/esmfold_docker/README.md

 The image can take about 30-40 minutes to build and ends up being about 30-40 GBs in size, so very large (about 20% of that are the model weights).
 It doesn't affect performance, but worth keeping that in mind if ingress/egress is involved.

 # Requirements
 The VM running the image (either done manually or spin-up automatically) must have CUDA and an Nvidia driver installed.
 This can be done manually, or using a base environment that already has those such as the Debian-based "Deep Learning VM with CUDA 11.3" on GCP (the VM might ask you whether to install the driver on first login).
-CUDA 11.8 wasn't tested but should work just fine, whereas CUDA 12+ might not work.
+Host VM with CUDA 11.8 or 12+ weren't tested but should work just fine.

-This was tested using Nvidia L4 and A100 GPUs, but the code can also work without a GPU, although the CPU code is about 10x slower and not fully parallelized, so only uses about 25-50% of cores available.
+This was tested using Nvidia L4 and A100 GPUs, but the code can also work without a GPU, although the CPU code is about 10x slower and not fully parallelized (uses only about 25-50% of cores available).

 # Running the image